top of page

 Lake Neusiedl is the fourth largest lake in Central Europe, Europe's westernmost flat salt lake, a popular recreation area, and a biosphere reserve.
 This area is attractive for its natural beauty and numerous birdwatching spots.

-BURGENLAND: HISTORY OF THE COAT OF ARMS
+BURGENLAND: COAT OF ARMS' HISTORY

 Coat of arms of the von Mattersdorf-Forchtenstein family, early version